 As time passes and investigations into the cannabis plant continue, the acid-form chemical precursor to CBD has begun to show extreme promise.
 Cannabidiolic Acid also known as CBDA is a naturally occurring phytocannabinoid abundant in high-CBD hemp and marijuana strains.

 Molecular Mass: 358.2144 g/mol

 Simply put, CBDA is the parent of CBD.

 So why all the fuss about raw cannabinoids like Cannabidiolic Acid?
 Well, it turns out that these compounds provide unique and synergistic benefits to their heated forms.
 Specific to CBDA, the great promise and positive initial results have led to a fair amount of initial research on the compound.

 The positive signs provided by these studies have been strong enough that many companies are providing either raw extractions or blending these raw extracts with the more common decarboxylated extracts.
 I.E. raw CBDA formulas, or CBD+CBDA blends.
 The result is a range of products that provide additional, specific benefits to the user.

 While you could simply eat cannabis to ingest this compound, most of the time that isn't a great option.
 Most companies creating a CBDA-rich product use a low-temperature juicing process to extract these raw compounds.
-As an example, hemp would be cold pressed much like a vegetable juice.
+As an example, hemp would be cold-pressed much like vegetable juice.
 The resulting liquid/extract is then sold directly or commonly blended with a heated extract.

 A blended product containing raw and activated cannabinoids, as opposed to simply activated cannabinoids, has the potential to unlock an even higher level of the entourage effect.
 This could explain why products containing 1:1 CBDA to CBD are becoming more popular.